rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ~~~
 {: .language-c .show-c}

-Parallelization is achieved by just one additional line which is
+- Parallelization achieved by just one additional line,
   handled by the preprocessor in the compile stage.
-This is possible
-since the computer system architecture supports OpenMP and all the
+- Possible since the computer system architecture supports OpenMP and all the
   complicated mechanisms for parallelization are hidden.
-Actually, this
-means that the system architecture has a shared memory view of
+- Means that the system architecture has a shared memory view of
   variables and each core can access all of the memory address.
-So, the
-compiler "calculates" the address off-set for each core and let each
+- The compiler "calculates" the address off-set for each core and let each
   one compute on a part of the whole data.

-Here, the catch word is
+Here, the catch word is *shared memory* which allows all cores to access
-shared memory which allows all cores to access all the address space.
+all the address space.

 In Python, process-based parallelism is supported by the
 [multiprocessing](https://docs.python.org/dev/library/multiprocessing.html#module-multiprocessing)